tomrannosaurus/vasc/README.md

 The lower panel shows the statistics of the ranks of the compared methods based on NMI and ARI values.
 For each dataset, NMI and ARI values given by different algorithms were ranked in descending order, with rank 1 indicative of the highest NMI or ARI values.
 The number of ranks achieved by these algorithms in the 20 datasets is then counted for distribution.
 As we can see from the results, VASC always ranked in the top two methods of all the tested datasets in terms of NMI and ARI.

 ## Conclusions
 Overall, the results from the paper suggested that VASC has broad compatibility with various kinds of scRNA-seq datasets and performs better than PCA and ZIFA, especially when the sample sizes are larger.
 VASC achieves superior performance in most cases and is broadly suitable for different datasets with different data structures in the original space.
+We were able to verify these results independently, and in our independent analysis we were able to determine that while VASC results in superior representations of the data in many cases, it is highly dependent on parameter tuning and is computationally expensive (especially relative to more straightforward linear operations like PCA).